evidentlyai/evidently/docs/book/monitoring/workspace_project.md

 ## Remote snapshot storage

 You can also save `snapshots` in a remote data store and access it from the UI service.
-To connect to data stores, Evidently uses `fsspec` that allows accessing different file systems via a standard interface.
+To connect to data stores, Evidently uses `fsspec` that allows accessing data on remote file systems via a standard Python interface.
 You can verify supported data stores in the [Fsspec documentation](https://filesystem-spec.readthedocs.io/en/latest/api.html#built-in-implementations
 ).

 For example, to read snapshots from an S3 bucket, you must specify environment variables: